sohaib-sajjad/iOS-Assignment/README.md

 ## Conclusion

 The iOS assignment was successfully completed using the MVVM design pattern.
 The UI allows users to select options from facilities, and exclusions are implemented to prevent invalid selections.
-The project demonstrates the use of Alamofire for networking and SwiftyJSON for JSON parsing.

 If you have any questions or feedback, please feel free to reach out.